peeringdb/docs/docs/blog/u2f_and_url.md

 Your listing in PeeringDB is how you present your network, IXP, or facility to the world.
 If a miscreant gains access to your account they can misrepresent you.
 Reclaiming control of the objects you look after and undoing any changes the miscreant has made could be a lot of work.

-You can protect yourself against this risk by enabling multi-factor authentication on your account.
+You can protect yourself against this risk by enabling two-factor authentication on your account.

 We have supported industry standard Time-based One-Time Passwords, as defined in [RFC 6238](https://www.rfc-editor.org/rfc/rfc6238.html) for a while now.
 This is the protocol used by popular smartphone authenticator apps.
 We added support for FIDO U2F hardware tokens in Q1 2022.